Horse Manure: From Road Apples To Fertilizer

 Rather than starting with fresh manure, it’s best to begin with aged manure.
-This is horse manure which has been sitting in a pile for a while, occasionally watered down.
+This is horse manure that has been sitting in a pile for a while, occasionally watered down.
 But it’s not cared for as carefully as a hot compost pile would be.

 Aging the manure gives it time to get past its tendency to create heat.
 Wetting it down regularly rinses out any deworming medication the horses might’ve had and reduces ammonia buildup in the manure.
 It may still smell slightly horsey, but it’s often half-composted.

 When it’s at that point, you can use it as bedding for your worm bin, and the worms will be quite happy in it.
-They won’t need worm food for at least a couple weeks as they settle into the bedding.
+They won’t need worm food for at least a couple of weeks as they settle into the bedding.
 There’s plenty already there to eat.

 If you’ve got small amounts of fresh manure, you can also put a 2-4″ layer on top of an existing worm farm.
 The worms will eat the fresh manure as much as they would aged manure, but it’s less likely to heat up in a thin layer.
 Never add more than a 4″ deep layer, especially in a home worm bin.
 It’s just too hot for the worms to handle.

 As the worms consume the manure, they make manure of their own.
 This vermicompost is extremely dark and fine-grained.
-It can be worked straight into the garden, or used to make compost tea.
+It can be worked straight into the garden or used to make compost tea.

 Can Horse Manure Be Composted Other Ways?